The 12 Best Beaches In Pangasinan [My Top Picks]

 What the beach is known for:

 Surip Beach is best known for its stunning rock formations and pilgrimage site.
 Save for a few cottages, you will be treated to pure, gorgeous views of the beach and the West Philippine Sea.
-Do not worry about expenses as most of the expanse is open to the public.
+Do not worry about expenses, as most of the stretch of beach is open to the public.

 Epilogue